 Daniel has an honours master's degree in music from DCU and has more than 30 years' experience teaching music to children, adults and teachers.
 He has performed on stages at home and abroad including performances, recordings and broadcasts with the National Symphony Orchestra, the Ulster Orchestra, RTE, BBC, Naxos and has composed and performed some songs published as part of the Alive-O religious education programme.
 He has served 25 years as an examiner of music practicals for the Dept. of Education and Skills which included annual examining tours to secondary schools that teach music for Junior Cert and Leaving Cert examinations.
 He also was an examiner of choirs, orchestras and military bands.
 Several of Daniel's past students are working fulltime in music employed in teaching, performing, producing and conducting.
 His past students appreciate and enjoy music and value how it enriches their lives.
 Daniel teaches many young pianists who are senior or advanced students and who may embark on careers as performing musicians, if they so choose.

-Daniel served several terms as chairman of the Irish Accordion Association and is current chairman of the Kodály Society of Ireland which promotes excellence in music education using active-learning strategies.
-He is director of the highly regarded annual summer course for musicians and teachers, "Active Music Making: The Kodály Approach".
+Daniel served several terms as chairman of the Irish Accordion Association and is the ex-officio chairman of the Kodály Society of Ireland which promotes excellence in music education using active-learning strategies.
+He was director of the highly regarded annual summer course for musicians and teachers, "Active Music Making: The Kodály Approach" from 2009-2017.

 Daniel is very interested in the psychology of education and is always searching for new ways to make teaching and learning more effective.
 His current research involves evaluating strategies that have a positive effect on progress in music teaching and learning and in developing reports which are inclusive of students' participation thus helping them to create and record their own schemes of positive feedback.
 This is one way that makes his evidence-based teaching approach quite special.
 Would you like to benefit from this?

 Special Introductory Offer: Only €185 per term